 - Students will be placed in situations where they will develop and use their leadership qualities.

-- Encouraging students to embed their knowledge through peer analysis and critique.
+- Encouraging students to embed their knowledge through peer analysis.

 - A range of low stakes tests which track students prior knowledge to guide future planning.

 - In year 7, students begin following a ‘Concept Curriculum’ where they focus on developing wider skills and characteristics through the physical activity and sport lessons.
 The theme for Year 7 is developing physical literacy.

 The range, breath and diversity of our curriculum is designed to ensure that we immerse students in to a comprehensive diet of physical activities and sport, in the hope that we engage, excite and excel our students within the subject.